-A Minnesota 60 Day Notice to Vacate is an official lease termination letter used as a notice of non-renewal of the lease.
-The letter is provided by either party at least sixty (60) calendar days before the expiration of the lease.
+A Minnesota 60 Day Notice To Vacate is a letter which complies with state legal requirements to provide notice of non-renewal for the lease.
+The non-terminating party must receive notice at least sixty (60) calendar days before the date of termination.

-The landlord or the tenant may use a Minnesota sixty (60)-Day Notice to Vacate as a notice of non-renewal of a lease.
+A Minnesota 60 Day Notice To Vacate serves as a notice of non-renewal for a lease.

 Sources